B7 Audi Clear Corner Mod

 Step 4 – Remove the Amber

-There are a few methods to remove the amber reflector, and I call my method the goldi-locks method as it’s not the easiest but not the hardest either, it’s somewhere in-between and a good compromise IMO.
+There are a few methods to remove the amber reflector – I’ve done all of them.
 The easiest (but most dangerous) method is to remove the amber cap with brute force by hitting it with a screwdriver to pop it out.
 You have to apply a LOT of force to do this – watch this video to see.
 I strongly recommend against this as you risk breaking the headlight housing.
-The other method is Phil’s method (fly300kts) and it’s definitely the most careful route but requires a lot of patience and time.
-Instead, what I’ve done is use a dremel to break the amber housing, and then it just falls out – this way you don’t risk hurting the housing, but it’s still a quick & easy method.
+The hardest method is Phil’s method (fly300kts) and it’s definitely the most careful route but requires a lot of patience and time.
+Phil is a little more meticulous than you need to be, there really just 4 torx bits you need to remove and you can loosen the housing enough to slide out the amber reflectors.
+The middle ground is what I’ve done above, using a dremel to break the amber housing, and then it just falls out – this way you don’t risk hurting the housing, but the downside is you can’t reuse the ambers if you want to.
 You’ll want to use compressed air or an air gun to blast out any shavings from the amber reflector out of the headlight housing, but otherwise it’s a very easy & relatively risk-free method.

-Step 5 – Install Bulbs & Reflectors (optional but recommended)
+Step 5 – Install New Bulbs & Reflectors (optional but recommended)

 You can replace amber reflector with a clear reflector, which I think looks really nice and completes the OEM look.
 Likewise, I recommend replacing the turn signal bulb with a “chrome” bulb that still lights up orange but looks clear.
 If you reuse the OEM turn signal bulbs they don’t light up orange and instead look like a normal halogen bulb, which kind of looks off.